• Skip to primary navigation

 Make them in a fun Halloween printed fabric and they are great for trick-or-treating too.

 If you make this tote bag from 100% cotton fabric, it is washable.
 I wash mine on a gentle cycle and dry on medium heat.
-If you need a recipe for homemade laundry detergent, you can find that HERE.
+I have a great all natural laundry detergent recipe that works perfect for washing these handmade tote bags.

 Supplies